minhhoit/yacms/docs/device-handling.rst

 Device Handling
 ===============

-Mezzanine comes with the ability to use different sets of templates depending on the device being used to access the website.
+Yacms comes with the ability to use different sets of templates depending on the device being used to access the website.
 For example one set of templates may be used for desktop browsers with a corresponding set of templates being used for mobile phones.